 La' James International College attempts to protect members of its campus community, including visitors, from sexual assaults.
 LJIC strongly encourages the following actions to prevent or protect against sexual assault:

-Use of a "Buddy System" when walking to parked cars at night and leaving the building in a group when classes are dismissed
+Students are encouraged to use a "Buddy System" when walking to parked cars at night and to leave the campus in a group when classes are dismissed.